pyca/cryptography/docs/hazmat/oath/hotp.rst

     .. method:: generate(counter)

         :param int counter: The counter value used to generate the one time password.
-        :return: A one time password value.
+        :return bytes: A one time password value.

     .. method:: verify(hotp, counter)